rishabhbhatt009/Interview-Preparation/Data Structure and Algorithm/Tree/Trie.md

 >[!Warning]
 >- don't forget to set is_word when inserting
->- don't for get to set val when inserting
+>- don't forget to set val when inserting
 >

 > [!Note]